875-Trevin-Chester/revoverflow-backend/README.md

 # Getting Started
 - git clone <https://github.com/875-Trevin-Chester/revoverflow-backend.git>
-- The above git command will bring the repository into your specified directory
+  - The above git command will bring the repository into your specified directory.

 # Usage
 - Download Java version 8 to some location on the local machine.